cdl-mint/Niryo/Ned API examples/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Here, you will find the general steps necessary for starting any ROS or python API project with Ned and then you will find the several st
+Here, you will find the general steps necessary for starting any ROS or python API project with Ned robot and then you will find the several st
 ### Prerequisites

 Having the necessary hardware available for the project.